trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 5. Call the `RequestCredential` method on the `Interaction`, passing in the `CredentialRequestOpts` object from the last step.
 If successful, this method will return `CredentialResponses` to the caller, which contain the issued credentials.
-6. (Optional) - Call the `ResolveDisplay` method (with an optional preferred locale) on the `Interaction` object to get display information for your new credentials.
-See [Credential Display Data](#credential-display-data) for more information on how to use this object.
-7. (Optional, can be called at any point after step 2) - Call the `IssuerURI` method on the `Interaction` object to get the issuer URI.
-The issuer URI should be stored somewhere for later use, since it can be used to refresh the display data.
+6. (Optional, can be called at any point after step 2) - Call the `IssuerURI` method on the `Interaction` object to get the issuer URI.
+The issuer URI should be stored somewhere for later use, since it can be used to get the display data.
 See [Credential Display Data](#credential-display-data) for more information.